HL7/davinci-pct/input/pagecontent/gfe_coordination_overview.md

 - Ability for contributors to respond to a request for data back to a coordination requester with cost and planned items and services information.
 Ability for a Coordination Platform to communicate a GFE to payer (leveraging an existing PCT IG workflow,) and to other providers in the care team, prior to scheduled a service or upon request

-The Coordination Platform (defined in LINK TO WHERE WE PUT IT) is introduced in this guide to act as the system designated by the convening provider to aggregate the GFE information across providers when multiple providers are engaged in a service.
+The Coordination Platform is introduced in this guide to act as the system designated by the convening provider to aggregate the GFE information across providers when multiple providers are engaged in a service.
 This allows for variability in the role of “convening” providers and data for the GFE.
 Some examples of systems that could serve as GFE coordination platforms include a: practice management system, electronic health record (EHR) system, cost estimator, clearinghouse, billing services, or payer system.

 Additionally, see the Terms and Concepts (link) and Systems and Actors (link) for more detail on acronyms and new terms.